Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 It's hard to find a better school than California Institute of Technology if you want to pursue Physics as a major.
 In addition to its bachelor's programs, California Institute of Technology offers graduate degrees in Physics.
 Pasadena, California is the best area for learners who relish the fast-paced urban lifestyle.

 Because the usual SAT score of this school's applicants is around 1,550, admissions officers can afford to be pretty selective.Roughly 92.9% of the professors at this school are full-time and have regular office hours, so they are more available to help.
-Obtain all the vital specifics on Caltech by looking at their scorecard.
+For details, check out the college scorecard.

 Harvey Mudd College is among your top options if you want to study Physics.
 With 27 students enrolled, physics is quite a popular major at Harvey Mudd College.
 This school is situated in the suburban region of Claremont, California, near to stores and other amusement.

 If you are considering Computer science, you are in excellent company.
 It is the most well liked major at this college.You shouldn't be concerned about affording Harvey Mudd College; 73.0% of their undergraduates get some form of financial aid.
-A virtual tour may be an easy way to find out more about Harvey Mudd College.
+Go on a virtual tour to learn more about HMC Claremont.

 It is hard to find a better school than University of California - Berkeley if you wish to pursue Physics as a major.
 University of California - Berkeley offers graduate degrees in physics for those interested in an advanced degree.
 Placed in Berkeley, California, this institution is a logical option for students who enjoy the thrill of a popular city.

 About 87.0% of UC Berkeley applicants send their SAT scores, which average about 1,370.You may want to invest in an ACT preparation class prior to taking the exam since the average ACT score is 32.
-Want to learn a little more about University of California - Berkeley's campus?
-Take a virtual tour.
+Go on a virtual tour to know more about UC Berkeley.

 Any student who is interested in Physics needs to check out Stanford University.
 Graduates from the physics program at Stanford University earn 27.1% above the standard college graduate in this field.
 The area of Stanford, California, is decent for learners who like a quiet, suburban place.